How Payment History Affects Your Credit Score & Financial Future

 Information can stay in your payment history for seven to ten years.
 The Fair Credit Reporting Act (FCRA) is a federal law that governs how long certain information can remain in your credit report.
 Once an item drops off your report, it will no longer be a ranking factor in your credit scores.

 Most negative items fall off your credit report seven years after they’re reported to a credit bureau.
-If you were late multiple months in a row, the timeline starts with the first late payment and the entire sequence will be removed after seven years.
+If you were late multiple months in a row, the timeline starts with the first late payment, and the entire sequence will be removed after seven years.
+One exception is bankruptcies, which may remain on your credit report for up to 10 years, depending on the type of bankruptcy.

 There are several actions you can take that may help you improve your payment history and credit scores:

-Payment history and RISE loans
+Payment History and RISE Loans

 The content provided is for educational and informational purposes only and does not constitute financial or legal advice.
 RISE is not acting as a credit counseling or repair service, debt consolidation service, or credit services organization in providing this content.
 RISE makes no representation about the reliability or suitability of the information provided – any action you take based on this content is at your own risk.